nclarius/pyPL/IPL/README.md

 Known issues
 ------------
+ - global variables are bad
  - name of structure, domain, interpr. func., variable assignment and world is not systematically recognized, instead always 'M', 'D', 'I', 'v', 'w' used in printout
  - efficiency: assignment functions have to be specified on all variables of the language;
    the domain is not restricted expression-wise to those variables that actually occur in the expression
  - depth has to be reset manually after each call of `denot`
- - global variables are bad

 Wish list
 ---------
  - print out detailed derivation rather than just final result of evaluation, possibly with LaTeX mode
  - more user-friendly input:
+   - interactive mode/API instead of need to edit source code in order to set up input
    - expression parser instead of the cumbersome PNF specification
-   - a better way of dealing with singleton tuples
-   - interactive mode/API instead of need to edit source code in order to set up input
  - model generation?

 Usage notes